Anchan Monastery, sutra preservation hall 安禪寺藏經殿https://architecturasinica.org/place/000124

 - Lat.
 37.42453333° Long.
 112.5473333°

-Building InformationThe zangjingdian (藏经殿) or the sutra repository hall of Anchansi is built on a brick podium.
+Building InformationThe sutra preservation hall or sutra repository (cangjingdian 藏经殿) of Anchansi is built on a brick foundation.
 The front façade is 3-bays wide and the depth is 3-bays.
 The central bay is twice as wide as the side bays.
-It has a single eaves hip-gable roof, laid with yellow and green glazed tiles with square centers.
-Under the eaves are four layer bracket sets (pūzuò) with a single huágŏng (petal bracket arm) and a locust head style shuătóu (trifling-tip), there is one intercolumnar bracket set in each bay.
-The entasis of the columns is prominent.
+It has a single eaves hip-gable roof, and the gray rooftiles are punctuated with a central diamond of yellow and green glazed tiles.
+Under the eaves are four layer bracket sets (puzuo) with a single huagong and a locust head style shuatou.
+There is one intercolumnar bracket set in the central bay.
+The entasis of the columns is clearly evident.
 The original system of woodwork/latticework is no longer extant.1

 Dynasty Northern Song 960 - 1127 2